 Allergan today have confirmed that a new drug application for their 1% oxymetazoline hcl cream has been formally lodged with the FDA.
 The prediction from Allergan is that the approval will come in the first half of 2017.
 This is the first confirmation that Allergan has settled on a 1% formulation of oxymetazoline hydrochloride, having […]

-Two small updates on the progress of topical oxymetazoline towards being available as another treatment for the redness of rosacea.
-The update tells us firstly that Allergan’s Oxymetazoline based product is in indeed in the final stages of approval, having completed Phase 3 trials and been submitted to the FDA for final approval.
-Secondly the […]
+Two small updates on the progress of topical oxymetazoline (now known as Rhofade) towards being available as another treatment for the redness of rosacea.
+The update tells us firstly that Allergan’s Oxymetazoline based product is in indeed in the final stages of approval, having completed Phase 3 trials and been submitted to the FDA for […]

 Allergan haven’t announced it yet, but it seems pretty clear that they are planning to use the brand name Azultro for their oxymetazoline based treatment for the erythema of rosacea.
 Azultro started life as V-101 when owned by Vicept Therapeutics.
 It was renamed as AGN-199201 after Allergan purchased Vicept.
 Actavis now owns Allergan.
 I had […]